 If you’ve already mastered the blooming step and the pouring motion, then there’s one last major variable to experiment with: the type of bean.

 You can make pour-over coffee using any variety of bean, though some flavors will come across better than others.
 To help you decide, we’ve picked out the best beans while specifically considering pour-over brewing.
-Take a look at our top picks of 2021, and find the perfect bean for your taste.
+Take a look at our top picks and find the perfect bean for your taste.

 NOTE: We’re reviewing all of these coffees as whole beans, ground to the right coarseness for pour-over.
 This is because it’s especially important to ensure maximal freshness.
 Make sure to buy your coffee as whole beans and then grind to a medium-fine coarseness.

 A Quick Glance At Our Favorite Picks of 2021

 The 5 Best Coffee Beans For Pour-Over Coffee

 1. Lifeboost Medium Roast Coffee – Best Overall

 Our top pick is Lifeboost’s Medium Roast, a clean, complex coffee that lends itself especially well to pour-overs.
 This coffee is Organic, Fair Trade, and low-acid.
 Best of all, it’s medium-roasted to perfection.